 Suspect in Atlanta shooting, which killed 1 and injured 4, is now in custody

-After an hours-long manhunt, officials have apprehended the suspected gunman of the Wednesday afternoon shooting in a downtown Atlanta medical office building, according to the Cobb County Police Department.
-Police identified the alleged gunman as Deion Patterson, 24.
+After an hours-long manhunt, officials have apprehended the suspected gunman of the Wednesday afternoon shooting in an Atlanta medical office building, according to the Cobb County Police Department.

+The alleged gunman, Deion Patterson, 24, was arrested in Cobb County, northwest of the city, shortly before 8 p.m.
+ET.

+He's facing charges related to the shooting that killed a 39-year-old woman and injured four other women at the Northside Hospital Midtown Medical building.

-A 39-year-old woman was killed and four other women were injured in the shooting.
-At least three of the injured victims were sent to Grady Memorial Hospital and are in critical condition, according to Dr. Robert Jansen, the hospital's chief of staff, who briefed the media Wednesday afternoon.
+At least three of the injured victims were sent to Grady Memorial Hospital and were in critical condition as of Wednesday evening, according to Dr. Robert Jansen, the hospital's chief of staff, who briefed the media Wednesday.
 As of 5 p.m.
 ET, one of the victims was still in the operating room, Jansen said.

-The injured victims, all women, aged 71, 56, 39 and 25, Atlanta Police Chief Darin Schierbaum said in a news conference.
+The injured women range in age from 25 to 71, according to Atlanta Police Chief Darin Schierbaum.
 It's unclear if these victims were specifically targeted by the gunman or if they are employees or patients of the medical practice, he said.

-Shortly after noon ET, police received calls of the shooting in the waiting room in one of the offices in Northside Hospital Midtown Medical, Schierbaum said.
-Patterson's mother was with him at the time, but was not one of the injured, the chief said.
+A motive for the shooting is still unclear as police continue to investigate.

+He spent about two minutes in the building before fleeing on foot to a nearby Shell gas station.
+Around 12:30 p.m., he stole a pickup truck that was left running.

+Police were able to track the truck to Cobb County, where police narrowed in on their search to a building near a shopping area by Truist Park, home of the Atlanta Braves baseball team, where they arrested Patterson.

-Several law enforcement agencies from the Atlanta region as well as federal agencies are involved in the investigation and the subsequent manhunt.
+Several law enforcement agencies from the Atlanta region as well as federal agencies were involved in the investigation and the subsequent manhunt.

-The police department has since lifted the shelter-in-place advisory, but urged people to stay away from the area of the investigation.

-Schierbaum reported earlier in the day that witnesses called to report sightings of the alleged suspect in Atlanta and elsewhere in Cobb County when he was on the run.
+Schierbaum reported earlier in the day that witnesses helped by calling to report sightings of the alleged suspect in Atlanta and elsewhere in Cobb County when he was on the run.
+Officials credited this, along with technology, to helping track Patterson's location.

-The APD is also investigating a carjacking they believed was committed by the gunman, which occurred on 14th Street and Williams Street near the site of the shooting not long after.
-Police in Cobb County have since recovered the vehicle.

-"We urge people in the area to shelter in place and follow instructions from law enforcement on the scene," the hospital tweeted.
-"This tragedy is affecting all of us, and we ask for patience and prayers at this time."
+Officials were tight-lipped on many additional details about the case, as the investigation is ongoing and a criminal case is pending, officers from Atlanta and Cobb County said.

+Schierbaum has said the suspect has had "minimal contact" with the police department prior to the shooting.

 A witness recalls the scene after the shooting